Efendi72/Efendi72/README.md

 ## Hi there 👋

+As a finance professional for over 20 years, I have built many financial models and valuation studies for capital budgeting, debt restructuring, and merger & acquisition for various industries.

+During lockdown due to Covid 19 pandemic in 2000, I started learning data science.
+I started learning Python and R and taking data science courses.

 <!--
 **Efendi72/Efendi72** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.